 - Lead qualification — Asks custom screening questions to identify serious prospects versus tire-kickers.

 - Message taking — Captures caller information and reason for calling, then sends instant notifications via text, email, or both.
-In our sample, this is the most common useful outcome — 20.8% of all inbound calls.
+Across the 1,446,980+ calls in our production corpus, message capture is the single most common outcome from a real AI conversation.

 - Spam filtering — Screens out robocalls, telemarketers, and junk.
-In our post-2026-05-16 sample, 9.0% of calls were spam — per-call and per-minute vendors charge you for those unless they filter for free.
+A meaningful share of all inbound calls are spam — per-call and per-minute vendors charge you for those unless they filter for free.

 Human vs AI Virtual Receptionists